Political Science at Washington & Jefferson College

 Frequently Asked Questions

-How does Washington & Jefferson College's Political Science and Government program score?
+How does Washington & Jefferson College's Political Science program score?

-This program scores 41/100 — on the lower end for Political Science and Government.
+This program scores 41/100 — on the lower end for Political Science.
 Prospective students should carefully weigh costs against likely earnings.

 Scores use College Scorecard earnings, BLS employment projections, and AI task-exposure research.
 See full methodology →